-The midnight ride of Paul Revere is one of the legendary stories of the American Revolutionary War that occurred on the evening of April 18, 1775 just before the Battles of Lexington and Concord.
-Paul Revere and William Dawes rode to alarm the minutemen of British movement and to remove the rebel leaders Samuel Adams and John Hancock from Lexington to safety.
-Much has been written about this ride and much of it is false.
-Before I get into discussing the actual ride and all of its interesting dynamics I feel the need to debunk three myths.
+Paul Revere's Ride is one of the legendary stories of the American Revolutionary War that occurred on the evening of April 18, 1775, just before the Battles of Lexington and Concord.
+Paul Revere and William Dawes rode to alarm the minutemen of the British movement and to remove the rebel leaders Samuel Adams and John Hancock from Lexington to safety.
+After the ride was over, the American Revolution had begun.

 Myth #1: Paul Revere Did Everything by Himself

 This is a myth that took root in Longfellow's poem about Paul Revere.
 The fact is that Paul Revere was one of 40 riders that night.

 Myth #2: Paul Revere shouted the British Are Coming!

-This was a secret mission and there were scores of British guards patrolling the streets of Middlesex County that night.
-If he would have been shouting through the streets the British would have heard and captured him.
+This was a secret mission, and there were scores of British guards patrolling the streets of Middlesex County that night.
+If he would have been shouting through the streets, the British would have heard and captured him.

 Myth #3: Paul Revere Alarmed Concord